Ctrlmonster/r3f-project-boilerplate/README.md

 ![Screenshot of Scene](https://github.com/Ctrlmonster/r3f-project-boilerplate/blob/main/boilerplate.png)

-This is a simple boilerplate for react three fiber projects with Typescript, TailwindCSS and Vite.
+This is a simple boilerplate project for react three fiber projects with Typescript, TailwindCSS and Vite.
 It creates a fullscreen Canvas with some common quality of life components present to get your project started quickly.
 These include OrbitControls, Grid and Gizmo Helper, Leva Controls for all Light Types, Performance Monitoring Setup, Postprocessing Setup, Render on Demand Setup etc.